ea5gvk/DVSwitch_MMDVMHost_Dashboard/README.md

-# MMDVMHost-Dashboard
+# MMDVM_Bridge Dashboard
-Dashboard for MMDVMHost (by G4KLX)
 ==================================

 About
 =====
-MMDVMHost-Dashboard is a web-dashboard for visualization of different data like system temperatur, cpu-load ... and it shows a last-heard-list.
+MMDVM_Bridge Dashboard is a web-dashboard for visualization of different data like system temperature, cpu-load ... and it shows a last-heard-list.

-It relies on MMDVMHost by G4KLX (see https://github.com/g4klx/MMDVMHost).
-At this place a big thank you to Jonathan for his great work he did with this software.
+It relies on MMDVM_Bridge (see https://dvswitch.groups.io/g/main).

-Based on G4KLX code, mod by EA4GKQ
+Based on DG9VH code, mod by EA4GKQ

 Required are
 ============